Code-Institute-Submissions/zeezee/README.md

 #### Sign up, Sign in, login

 - The shopper can easily sign up, sign in and reach their profile with the shipping and order information.
-- I built the autentication system using Django Allauth.
+- I built the authentication system using Django Allauth.

 ### Features Left to Implement